 Ultimately, the appeal of the Amityville house and its related New Jersey home seems largely rooted in the purportedly exaggerated book and its Hollywood adaptations.
 To this day, horror fans truly convinced by the hauntings still visit the place, hoping to catch a glimpse of a ghost.

-After looking at these 27 terrifying photos of the real Amityville Horror house, read about the house that inspired 'The Conjuring' and its fearless new owners.
+After looking inside the Amityville Horror house today, read about the house that inspired 'The Conjuring' and its fearless new owners.
 Then, take a look at seven of the most haunted hotels around the world.